toheleak/TOHE-R-LEAK/README.md

 <br>

-**Credit to these mods and their developers for the code and help:**
+## Credit to these contributors, mods and their developers for the code and help:**
+**Credit to the people Who've contributed most to TOHE-R, since Loonie doesn't give them much credit.**
+> TommyXL: Most of the bugfixes, and new features/roles. <br>
+> SolarFlare: Some roles, hasn't contributed since Loonie forced them out of the server.<br>
+> Karped: Original Creator of TOHE.
+Loonie continues to claim the "TOHE" name as theirs.<br>
+> Full list can be found [here.](https://tohre.dev/AboutUs.html#contributor) Just note, the contributions may be incorrect.

 ### :star: [TOHE](https://github.com/KARPED1EM/TownOfHostEdited) :
 >
 > - Our repo is forked from TOHE
 ### :star: [TOH](https://github.com/tukasa0001/TownOfHost) :

 >
 > - Our repo is based initially on TOH
 >